emme-e/TEMPTRACK/README.md

 adding to the simulation folder:
--EE a graph showing the temperature change over time -EE calculating the temperature of some object/container over ...time -EE calculaitng the time taken for some temperature change
+- EE a graph showing the temperature change over time
+- EE calculating the temperature of some object/container over ...time
+- EE calculaitng the time taken for some temperature change
 - compare our models to real life values create a null + alternative hypthesis to see whether or the model should be accepted
     - have a graph comparing the two?